fctr-id/okta-ai-agent/README.md

 &nbsp;

 ## ⚠️ BREAKING CHANGES ALERT
-> **IMPORTANT**: Version 0.3.0-beta contains breaking changes.
-If you are using v0.3.0-beta or above, or installed after 03/23/2025, you will need to completely redo your setup to ensure compatibility.
+> **IMPORTANT**: Version 0.3.5-beta contains breaking changes.
+If you are using v0.3.5-beta or above, or installed after 03/26/2025, you will need to completely redo your setup to ensure compatibility.
+(Delete sqlLite DB and start fresh)

 ## ✨ What's Special?